-i.
-Within certain areas of the C-5-DC, C-5-IH, and C-5-DE Subdistricts, a harbor promenade is required.
-(The applicable areas are shown on the Zoning Map for the Waterfront Overlay Zoning District.)
-New development in these areas must comply with Title 12, Subtitle 9 - Waterfront Overlay Zoning District of City Code Article 32 - "Zoning".
+Within certain areas of the C-5-DC, C-5-IH, and C-5-DE subdistricts, a harbor promenade is required.
+(The applicable areas are shown on Tables 12-903(1)-(4) of the Zoning Code.)
+New development in these areas must comply with Title 12, Subtitle 9 - Waterfront Overlay Zoning District of the Zoning Code.

-d) Open space plazas.

-- i.
-Public open space plazas are permitted within the C-5 District. - ii.
-Plazas must be designed to be accessible from adjoining buildings and for generally unobstructed pedestrian circulation throughout the plaza. - iii.
-Visibility into the plaza shall not be entirely blocked by structures.
+- E. Open space plazas. - a) Public open space plazas are permitted within the C-5 District. - b) Plazas must be designed to be accessible from adjoining buildings and for generally unobstructed pedestrian circulation throughout the plaza. - c) Visibility into the plaza shall not be entirely blocked by structures.